 Freedom of Movement and Association

-The Principle of Universality of Science entails the freedom of movement and of association.
-Accordingly, international scientific meetings arranged or sponsored by ICSU itself or its Membership must be free from discrimination against attendees.
+The Principle of Freedom and Responsibility in Science entails the freedom of movement and of association.
+Accordingly, international scientific meetings arranged or sponsored by ISC itself or its Membership must be free from discrimination against attendees.
 This implies rights and responsibilities on the part of both organisers of and participants in such international scientific meetings.

 - Committee on Space Research (COSPAR)